Tom Trbojevic: 2023

-In round 3 of the 2023 NRL season, Trbojevic scored two tries in Manly's 34-30 victory over Parramatta.
+In round 3 of the 2023 NRL season, Trbojevic scored two tries in Manly's 34–30 victory over Parramatta.

-In round 12, Trbojevic scored a hat-trick in Manly's 42-18 upset victory over Canberra.
+In round 12, Trbojevic scored a hat-trick in Manly's 42–18 upset victory over Canberra.

 On 22 May, Trbojevic was selected by New South Wales for game one of the 2023 State of Origin series.

-In round 15, Trbojevic scored two tries for Manly in their 58-18 victory over the Dolphins.
+In round 15, Trbojevic scored two tries for Manly in their 58–18 victory over the Dolphins.
 Three minutes into origin 2 Trbojevic was taken from the field after getting injured attempting to tackle maroons fullback Reece Walsh it was later announced Trbojevic would miss the remainder of the 2023 season with a pectoral injury.

 2024

 During Manly's round 10 loss against the Dolphins in the 2024 NRL season, Trbojevic was taken from the field with a hamstring injury.
-It was later announced that Trbojevic could potentially be ruled out for 6-8 weeks.
+It was later announced that Trbojevic could potentially be ruled out for 6–8 weeks.

-In round 20, Trbojevic score two tries for Manly in their 38-8 win over the Gold Coast.
+In round 20, Trbojevic score two tries for Manly in their 38–8 win over the Gold Coast.

-In round 25, Trbojevic scored a hat-trick in Manly's 34-26 upset loss to the Wests Tigers.
+In round 25, Trbojevic scored a hat-trick in Manly's 34–26 upset loss to the Wests Tigers.

 He played 20 matches for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
 Manly would be eliminated in the second week of the finals by the Sydney Roosters.

 Despite carrying a shoulder injury into the Finals, Trbojevic declared himself available for selection for Australia in the 2024 Pacific Championships and Kangaroos coach Mal Meninga wasted no time in selecting him.
 In his first time playing for Australia since 2018, Turbo would play all three of Australia's games in the championships in the centres.
-He scored a 70 metre intercept try in the opening 18–0 win over Tonga at in Brisbane (easily out-pacing young Manly team mate and Tongan fullback Lehi Hopoate during the run, as well as the rest of the Tongan defence), then ran for over 200 metres against New Zealand in a 22–10 win in Christchurch.
+He scored a 70-metre intercept try in the opening 18–0 win over Tonga at in Brisbane (easily out-pacing young Manly teammate and Tongan fullback Lehi Hopoate during the run, as well as the rest of the Tongan defence), then ran for over 200 metres against New Zealand in a 22–10 win in Christchurch.
 In the Final of the Pacific Championships against Tonga at home in Sydney, Trbojevic scored two tries and had two more disallowed by the bunker in the three minutes before halftime as Australia wrapped up the series with a 20–14 win.

 2025

 On 30 March, it was announced that Trbojevic would miss at least a month with an MCL injury.

-Trbojevic played 18 games for Manly in the 2025 NRL season as the club finished 10th on the table missing the finals.
+Trbojevic played 18 games for Manly in the 2025 NRL season as the club finished 10th on the table, missing the finals.
 On 28 October, Manly announced that Trbojevic had re-signed with the club until the end of 2027.
+In November 2025, Manly announced that Trbojevic will be the next captain despite signing new deal last month to extend his stay until the end of the 2027 season.